 At first glance, air fryers and deep fryers could be seen as being quite similar, they are both after all designed to cook food that is both tasty and has that fried food crunch.
 The method of how this result is achieved is where the air fryer and deep fryer differ.
 The traditional deep fryer involves sinking food into a pool of hot oil, oil that contains a lot of fat.
 Air fryers try to reduce the oil needed, sometimes to zero, to cook food, but still giving the desired taste and texture.
 The air fryer aims to achieve this by blasting the food with rapidly circulating hot air.
 Those with an eye on healthy eating will note the reduction in oil needed is a major benefit of the air fryer method.

 Both air fryers and deep fryers cater for a range of budgets.
-See our 5 Best Air Fryers for 2018 to see our pick of the best air fryers currently on sale.
+See our 5 Best Air Fryers to see our pick of the best air fryers currently on sale.

 - Air Fryer vs Deep Fryer: Features

 Here we’ll outline some key features you should consider during the process of deciding which to buy, an air fryer or deep fryer.